usc-isi-i2/table-linker/README.md

 similarity between each candidate vector and the column vector.

 **Options:**
-- `--sparql-query-endpoint`: The sparql query endpoint the sysetm should query to.
-Default is  offical wikidata query endpoint https://query.wikidata.org/sparql.
-Note: The official wikidata query endpoint has frequency and timeout limit.
-- `--output-column-name`: The output scoring column name.
-If not provided, the name of the embedding model will be used.
-- `--generate-projector-file`: If given, the function will generate the files needed to run the Google Project visualization.
-###### Following options are wrapped from kgtk, please refer to [here](https://github.com/usc-isi-i2/kgtk/blob/feature/embedding/kgtk/cli/text_embedding_README.md "here") for details.
 - `--column-vector-strategy {string}`: The centroid choosing method.
-- `--embedding-model {string}`: The pre-fitted models used for generating the vectors.
-- `--distance-function {string}`: The distance measurement function to used for scoring.
 - `--centroid-sampling-amount {int}`: The number of cells used to estimate the vector for a column.
-- `--label-properties {string}`: The names of the properties(P nodes) for `label` properties.
-If pass with `None`, this part will not be used.
-Default is `label` property.
 - `--description-properties list{string}`: The names of the properties(P nodes) for `description` properties.
 If pass with `None`, this part will not be used.
 Default is `description` property.
+- `--debug`: A flag input, if send with this flag, more detail debugging information will be printed during running.
+- `--dimension {int}`: The specific target dimensions required to reduce to.
+Default is `2`.
+- `--dimensional-reduction {string}`: Whether to run dimensional reduction algorithm or not after the embedding vectors is generated.
+- `--distance-function {string}`: The distance measurement function to used for scoring.
+- `--embedding-model {string}`: The pre-fitted models used for generating the vectors.
+- `--generate-projector-file {string}`: If given, the function will generate the files needed to run the Google Project visualization to specific position.
+- `--has-properties list{string}`: The names of the properties(P nodes) for `has` properties.
+If pass with `None`, this part will not be used.
+Default is all P nodes except `P31`.
+- `--ignore-empty-sentences`: If send with this flag, the nodes (usually they are some recently added nodes) which does not existed in the given wikidata query endpoint but found from elastic search index will be ignored and removed.
 - `--isa-properties list{string}`: The names of the properties(P nodes) for `isa` properties.
 If pass with `None`, this part will not be used.
 Default is `P31`.
-- `--has-properties list{string}`: The names of the properties(P nodes) for `has` properties.
+- `--label-properties {string}`: The names of the properties(P nodes) for `label` properties.
 If pass with `None`, this part will not be used.
-Default is all P nodes except `P31`.
+Default is `label` property.
+- `--output-column-name {string}`: The output scoring column name.
+If not provided, the name of the embedding model will be used.
 - `--property-value list{string}`: For those edges found in `has` properties, the nodes specified here will display with  corresponding edge(property) values. instead of edge name.
-- `--dimensional-reduction {string}`: Whether to run dimensional reduction algorithm or not after the embedding vectors is generated.
-- `--dimension {int}`: The specific target dimensions required to reduce to.
-Default is `2`.
-- `--ignore-empty-sentences`: If send with this flag, the nodes (usually they are some recently added nodes) which does not existed in the given wikidata query endpoint but found from elastic search index will be ignored and removed.
+- `--save-embedding-feature`:  A flag option, if send with this flag, the embedding related featrues (embedding vectors and embedding sentences) will be appended as 2 extra columns.
+- `--sparql-query-endpoint`: The sparql query endpoint the sysetm should query to.
+Default is  offical wikidata query endpoint https://query.wikidata.org/sparql.
+Note: The official wikidata query endpoint has frequency and timeout limit.
 - `--use-default-file {bool}`: If set to `False`, the system will use all properties found from the query endpoint.
 If set to `True`, the system will use a special-config file which remove some useless properties like `ID` and check some more details property values like `gender`.

 **Detail explainations:**